32nd Indiana Infantry Regiment: Tributes

 to commemorate his comrades who died at the Battle of Rowlett's Station in December 1861.
 Dedicated in 1862, the 32nd Indiana Monument is generally considered to be the oldest surviving monument of the American Civil War.
 It was installed in the Frazier History Museum lobby, Louisville, Kentucky, in August 2010.

 Adolph G. Metzner, a German-born pharmacist who immigrated to the United States in 1856 and served in the 32nd Indiana from August 1861 to September 1864, made numerous sketches and drawings during his wartime service with the regiment.
 His illustrations, which were published in Blood Shed in This War, provide a visual record of the 32nd Indiana’s camp life and battle experiences as well as his impressions of the people, places, and major events the regiment encountered during the war.

+Francis Erdelmeyer, Colonel and commander of the 32nd Indiana Infantry Regiment from 1863-1864.
+Erdelmeyer was a German-born immigrant to Indianapolis who worked in the upholstery trade before the war.
+Erdelmeyer had previously served as the Sergeant of Company E of the 11th Indiana Infantry Regiment in 1861 for three months before re-enlisting in the 32nd Indiana.